Frequently Asked Questions

 What is verifying an identity?

 Verifying the identity of an individual or business is the process by which an individual, business or organization is able to prove who they are.
-The type of verification necessary depends on the type of BCeID account being registered for.

 Are there BCeID Point of Service locations outside British Columbia?